 Airtame is a pocket-sized device that plugs directly into the HDMI port of a TV screen or projector, and is much smaller in size (2.9 x 1.5 x 4 inches) than the VIA Go.
 The Airtame comes with two ports - a micro USB port for connecting to a power source, and another micro USB port for connecting to Ethernet using the Airtame Ethernet adapter (sold separately).
 Airtame can stream in high definition at 1080p at 30fps or 720p at 60fps, with or without internet access.

 To install Airtame, you simply plug the device into the TV or projector’s HDMi port, then power the Airtame either using the USB port (provided the port can supply 1 amp of power) or an AC adapter included in the box.
 If you are looking for a wireless solution that pretty much stays in place once installed, the VIA Go will work.
 If you need more flexibility, Airtame is a less stationary option.

-Kramer VIA Go is compatible with iOS (including AirPlay), Android, Chromebook, Windows/Windows Phone, and Mac, whereas Airtame is compatible with iOS, Android, Chromebook, Windows, Mac and Linux.
+Kramer VIA Go is compatible with iOS (including AirPlay), Android, Chromebook, Windows/Windows Phone, and Mac, whereas Airtame is compatible with iOS (including AirPlay), Android, Chromebook, Windows, Mac and Linux.
 Note that while Airtame does not currently offer Android mirroring, this feature is under development.
 In the meantime, you can use Airtame’s mobile app to present images and slides from Android.

 Kramer VIA Go allows up to two users to share their screen to one display screen at the same time.
 You can connect using a WiFi network, or through the unit’s LAN port, which allows you to connect the unit to a wired network.